 When any attribute has been filtered out of an object in the query results returned to the user, a "Note:" is added to the output to warn the user.
 In addition, the "source:" attribute of each filtered object will have a comment added to the end of the line saying "# Filtered".
 If this filtered output is cut and pasted into an update message, including this end of line comment on the "source:" attribute, the update will fail.
 This is because some mandatory attributes will be missing and the "source:" will not be recognised.
-So filtered output cannot be accidentally used for updates.
+Filtered output can therefore not be accidentally used for updates.

-2.7 Query Support for Tools
+2.8 Query Support for Tools